 Water increases in volume by nearly 10% when it freezes, and wet soil can expand even more when frozen.
 When wet soil freezes the resulting pressure can cause the slab or foundation wall to shift and crack.

 The colder the temperature, the deeper the soil will freeze.
 Frost forces can lift a foundation dramatically - sometimes by several inches - leading to serious heave damage.

 Leaks or breaks in plumbing lines that run underneath a concrete slab or through a foundation wall can deposit moisture underneath the foundation and slab.
 This moisture can be from supply lines, waste lines, or even your home's HVAC system.

 Over time, this moisture can cause the soils underneath the foundation to expand, which will then cause them to push up on the structure above.

 Too much precipitation combined with too little drainage away from the house will lead to increased moisture underneath your foundation.
 Moisture that comes into contact with expansive soil can result in heaving of your foundation and slabs.

 Precipitation can also cause expansion in the soils on the sides of your foundation, leading to bowing, buckling walls.

 If you think your home has foundation heave issues or other foundation problems, Rod Martin's Complete Basement Systems is here to help.
-Call us today at 1-844-241-2961 or contact us online to get started with a free estimate in Denver, Aurora, Boulder, Fort Collins, Arvada, Lakewood, Englewood, Longmont, Greeley, Cheyenne and the surrounding areas.
+Call us today at 1-844-241-2961 or contact us online to get started with a free estimate in Denver, Colorado Springs, Aurora, Fort Collins, Thornton, Arvada, Westminster, Boulder, Greeley, Longmont and the surrounding areas.